ecanquiz/vitest-tdd-test/README.md

 - Content can either be a string, a render function or an imported SFC.
 - Use `default` for the default slot, and the correct name for a named slots.
 - scoped slots and the `#` shorthand is also supported.

+**Asynchronous Behavior**

+- Vue updates the DOM asynchronously; tests runner executes code synchronously instead.
+- Use `await nextTick()` to ensure the DOM has updated before the test continues.
+- Functions that might update the DOM (like `trigger` and `setValue`) return `nextTick`, so you need to `await` them.
+- Use `flushPromises` from Vue Test Utils to resolve any unresolved promises from non-Vue dependencies (such as API requests).
+- Use `Suspense` to test components with an asynchronous `setup`.

 ## [Vue Testing Library](https://testing-library.com/docs/vue-testing-library/intro/)